danielpetri1/bbb-recording-exporter/README.md

 If you do not have access to a BBB server, check out the branch 'client-side'.

+For caption support, recompile FFmpeg with the `movtext` encoder enabled and uncomment the `add_captions` method.

 To add a download button to Greenlight's UI, change  [these](https://github.com/danielpetri1/greenlight/commit/d92f8502e3dacc87fb6ae6b05c91a2353010d884)  files.

 ### Requirements